This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 DATETIME is constant.

-TIMESTAMP internally converted current time zone to UTC for storage, and during retrieval converted back to the current time zone.
+TIMESTAMP internally converted a current time zone to UTC for storage, and during retrieval convert the back to the current time zone.

 DATETIME can not do this.